Changing-Look Active Galactic Nuclei in SDSS-V: Host-Galaxy Properties and Black-Hole Scaling Relations: Analysis

 \subsection{Measuring BH mass}

-Throughout this work, we rely on the bright-state (legacy-SDSS) spectra for studying \mbh, following standard approaches used for objects with AGN-dominated spectra.
+Throughout this work, we rely on the bright-state (legacy SDSS) spectra for studying \mbh, following standard approaches used for objects with AGN-dominated spectra.
 We estimate \mbh\ using a single-epoch prescription based on the luminosity and width of the broad \Ha\ emission line.
 We adopt an \Ha-based prescription because, unlike the commonly used \Hb-based estimators, it does not rely directly on continuum luminosity.
-This approach makes it less sensitive to host-galaxy contamination, a key advantage for our sample, where the host contribution can be substantial even during the bright state.
+This approach makes it less sensitive to host galaxy contamination, a key advantage for our sample, where the host contribution can be substantial even during the bright state.

 Among the available \Ha-based prescriptions, we adopt the relation from \citet{Cho23}, which provides an updated calibration of this estimator.\footnote{We verified that the \citet{Cho23} masses for our sample are in good agreement with other \Ha-based prescriptions \citep[][]{GH05, Bonta25}.} Unlike other \Ha-based prescriptions for \mbh, the one by \cite{Cho23} is based on a direct determination of the \Ha\ size-luminosity relation using \Ha\ RM.
 The adopted formula is